versionone/VersionOne.Client.VisualStudio/README.md

 VersionOne.Client.VisualStudio is a Visual Studio extension that connects to VersionOne.

+# Download a build

+You can find the latest public build for the extension in the [VersionOne App Catalog](http://v1appcatalog.azurewebsites.net/app/index.html#/Details/VersionOne.Client.VisualStudio).

 # Build Prerequisites

 ## Step 1: Install or upgrade to the latest NuGet